AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How does Auto-Owners compare to other insurance companies in terms of customer service?

 Auto-Owners is generally one of the most highly rated insurance companies in terms of customer service.
 It ranks 14th on the CRASH Network Insurer Report Card with a score of B, beating out many other Illinois insurers.
-The company also has a Complaint Index of 0.94 from the NAIC, indicating that they receive fewer than average complaints nationwide.
+The company also has a Complaint Index of 0.94 from the NAIC, indicating that it receives fewer than average complaints nationwide.
 However, Auto-Owners ranks below average in J.D.
-Power’s Auto Insurance Study for the North Central region, indicating that their customer service reviews may be a bit more mixed in the Illinois area.
+Power’s Auto Insurance Study for the North Central region, indicating that its customer service reviews may be a bit more mixed in the Illinois area.

 Methodology

-We analyzed average premiums for full and minimum coverage in Chicago, Illinois, for good drivers with good credit.
+• Price (40%): We analyzed average premiums for full and minimum coverage in Chicago for good drivers with good credit.
 Full coverage averages use the following limits:

 • Bodily injury liability: $100,000 per person/$300,000 per accident